Logical consequence: Warrant-based accounts

 The accounts considered above are all "truth-preservational", in that they all assume that the characteristic feature of a good inference is that it never allows one to move from true premises to an untrue conclusion.
 As an alternative, some have proposed "warrant-preservational" accounts, according to which the characteristic feature of a good inference is that it never allows one to move from justifiably assertible premises to a conclusion that is not justifiably assertible.
-This is (roughly) the account favored by intuitionists such as Michael Dummett.
+This is (roughly) the account favored by intuitionists.